-This inventory and the determination of the estate’s final value, becomes the basis for most of the remaining process.
-You’ll use it to determine how much the estate is worth, whether the estate owes taxes, whether there are enough assets to pay creditors, and how much you’ll have to distribute as inheritances.
+This inventory and the determination of the estate’s final value become the basis for most of the remaining process.
+You use it to determine how much the estate is worth, whether the estate owes taxes, whether there are enough assets to pay creditors, and how much you must distribute as inheritances.

 6. Liquidate Assets